anupTechVariable/prizmdoc-viewer-node-example/README.md

 Requires Node v4+ and Gulp.
 Install Gulp via `npm install gulp -g`.

 1. Edit `/config.json` and insert your PrizmDoc Hosted (ACS) API Key, as well as the API base URL.
-The latter depends on your region; use `api.accusoft.com` for North America and `api.accusoft.sa` for Brazil.
+The latter depends on your region; use `api.accusoft.com` for North America and `api.accusoft.com.br` for Brazil.
 2. Run `npm install`
 3. Run `node index.js`